 Click SEND, then POLL to check changes were sent to receiver

 Now it works perfectly with QGIS live tracking :)

-#4 Updated by Steven Mizuno almost 5 years ago
+#4 Updated by Steven Mizuno about 5 years ago

 That you were seeing the satellites/signal strength told me that the $GPGSV data were being sent (I know too much and assumed things) so I was looking at why the position data weren't showing.